adobeio/adobeio-documentation/README.md

 To configure OAuth and IMS authentication:

-1. Create a certificate
-2. Create a Keystore.
+1. Create a Certificate and Keystore.
-3. Add the Keystore to the Eventproxy-service User Group.
+2. Add the Keystore to the AEM Eventproxy-service User Group.
-4. Configure the AEM Link Externalizer.
+3. Configure the AEM Link Externalizer.

+#### Create a Certificate and Keystore
+To create a certificate and keystore:

 1. Create a an RSA private/public certificate in OpenSSL with the following command: